iran

 3. SECURITY LANDSCAPE

-- The Data: 35.38% of all analyzed email traffic is flagged as MALICIOUS.
+• The Data: Approximately 5.82% of all processed email traffic is flagged as malicious.

 4. FORENSIC INSIGHTS